 Music Sentiment and Stock Returns Around the World

 This paper introduces a real-time, continuous measure of national sentiment that is language-free and thus comparable globally: the positivity of songs that individuals choose to listen to.
-This is a direct measure of mood that does not pre-specify certain mood-affecting events, nor assume the extent of their impact on investors.
-We validate our music-based sentiment measure by correlating it with mood swings induced by seasonal factors and weather conditions.
-We find that music sentiment is positively correlated with same-week market returns and negatively correlated with next-week returns, consistent with sentiment-induced temporary mispricing.
-Results also hold under a daily analysis and are stronger when short-sale constraints limit arbitrage.
+This is a direct measure of mood that does not pre-specify certain mood-affecting events nor assume the extent of their impact on investors.
+We validate our music-based sentiment measure by correlating it with mood swings induced by seasonal factors, weather conditions, and COVID-related restrictions.
+We find that music sentiment is positively correlated with same-week equity market returns and negatively correlated with next-week returns, consistent with sentiment-induced temporary mispricing.
+Results also hold under a daily analysis and are stronger when trading restrictions limit arbitrage.
 Music sentiment also predicts increases in net mutual fund flows, and absolute sentiment precedes a rise in stock market volatility.
+It is negatively associated with government bond returns, consistent with a flight to safety.

 Keywords: Investor Sentiment, Investor Mood, Behavioral Finance